michi84o/AccessBattle/README.md

 Build v0.2a is a complete rewrite and contains the alpha of multiplayer mode.

 - Current status: Work in progress (taking a break until mid September 2017)
   - Multiplayer is in alpha.
-There are some bugs and features are mssing (WIP)
+There are some bugs and features are missing (WIP)
   - Singleplayer will be implemented later.

 - Known Issues: